vbuddar/FitnessAppNew/README.md

 22. **Friends & Community Support:** Connect with friends within the app, accept friend requests, and share your daily progress to support and motivate each other in achieving your fitness goals.

+23. **Goal Setting & Reminders**: Allow users to set specific fitness goals and enable push notifications to remind them of their goals or scheduled workouts.

+24.**Mood Tracker**: Includes a mood tracking option so users can log how they feel before or after workouts for better self-awareness.

+25.**Recipe Suggestions**: Provides a rotating selection of simple, healthy recipes or snacks within the app for users to try based on their fitness goals.

+26. **Recipe Suggestions based on ingredient**: Provides recipe suggestions based on ingredient.
+27. **Trending Recipes**: Provides trending recipes based on user interactions.

 This document serves as a comprehensive reference point for users, giving them insight into the functionalities of BurnOut and encouraging them to participate in its development as an open-source software project.
 As an open-source project, the community can contribute additional features and enhancements to make BurnOut even more robust and tailored to individual needs before its official market release.
 Furthermore, it assists developers by providing a clear understanding of the codebase and serves as a valuable resource for the project's continued development.